-Becoming an adult: your child with additional needs
+Becoming an adult: your child with disability, autism and additional needs

-Leaving school and becoming an adult are big changes for your child with additional needs, so the transition to adulthood needs careful planning.
+Leaving school and becoming an adult are big changes for your child with disability, autism and additional needs.
+This means the transition to adulthood needs careful planning.

 It’s a good idea to start planning early in the secondary school years.
-This will give you plenty of time to work on the skills your child needs to achieve his goals for adulthood.
-It will also give you time to find out about the supports your child will need, depending on what he wants to do.
+This will give you plenty of time to work on the skills your child needs to achieve their goals for adulthood.
+It will also give you time to find out about the supports your child will need, depending on what your child wants to do.

 Creating a transition plan for adulthood for your child with additional needs

-Creating a transition plan for your child with additional needs is a good way to prepare her for adulthood.
+Creating a transition plan is a good way to prepare your child with additional needs for adulthood.

 When you’re developing your child’s transition plan, you’ll need to think about your child’s: